cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ---
 ## DAO General Principles

 The Cosmicrafts DAO operates under a set of guiding principles designed to promote innovation, inclusivity, and long-term success.
-These principles ensure that all decisions and actions align with the DAO’s mission and the interests of its community.
+These principles ensure that all decisions and actions align with the DAO's mission and the interests of its community.

 #### **1. Community First**
 - The DAO exists to serve its community of players, creators, investors, and contributors.